Goodluckhf/koa-node8-boilerplate/README.md

 - [**Cross-env**](https://github.com/kentcdodds/cross-env) for sets and use environment variables across platforms

 #### Bleeding edge
-If you want to use most newest features of js ecosystem, you may check out "bleeding-edge" branch.
 For now, there Babel v7 alpha with [new proposals](https://github.com/tc39/proposals).